Jessob Reisbeck, Evening Anchor

 Jessob has had the honor to cover some amazing events at each stop.
 Topping the list would have to be visiting St. Jude Children's Research Hospital, flying with the Blue Angels (and passing out), working in the shadow of the Washington Monument, and introducing the world to "Kai, the Hatchet Wielding Hitchhiker."

-In Jessob's free time, he loves chasing around his two sons, Jensen and Jase, hanging out with, and working out with his wife, Jackie, and just having fun!
+In Jessob's free time, he loves chasing around his two sons, Jensen and Jase, working out and just having fun!
 Oh yea, and golfing, Jessob loves golf!
 His first hole-in-one actually happened in Wisconsin, at Fire Ridge Golf Club!

 If you see the Reisbecks out-and-about, Jessob encourages you to say, "Hi!"

 - MKE Influencers: Charlie Berens, comedian and creator of 'The Manitowoc Minute'